TSSaint/SQLPrac/README.md

 Where datatypes are:
 Txt.
 Num.
 Num.

-If all the datatypes were "TEXT", a query that sorts the items in descending order would result in:
+If all the datatypes were "TEXT", a query that sorts the items in descending order would result in a confusing result of:
 Quantity
 21
 192
 11

 To avoid confusion, it's important to accurately define data types.
-This way, data can be parsed accurately, safely, and efficiently.
+Additionally, numeric operations can never be done with "TEXT" datatypes.
+A logical approach towards storing numbers assumes that some kind of operation will be done later.
+Otherwise, this could not be done.
+Data can be parsed accurately, safely, and efficiently when named properly.